 Extreme hot and cold temperatures may also cause your vinyl to crack even though it’s flexible.

 But, how can you prevent the cracking?

 Cleaning is always the basic maintenance practice.
-And the best thing about vinyl fencing is how it’s very easy to clean.
+And the best thing about vinyl fencing is that it’s easy to clean.

-Mostly you’ll only need to hose down unless you are dealing with stubborn dirt.
+Mostly you’ll only need to hose down unless you deal with stubborn dirt.
 In such cases, the basic household detergent is all you need.